-2.2 The PSHE subject leader and Well-Being Lead is Michael Procter, who will be responsible for the following:

-- Developing this school policy and ensuring it is reviewed every two years. - Ensure that all staff are given regular and ongoing training on issues relating to Relationships and Health Education. - Ensure that all staff are familiar with this policy. - Ensure that all staff are up to date with resources: SCARF planning website, Appendix A and B, PSHE Association guidance. - Provide support to staff members who have questions about Relationships and Health Education. - Ensure that Relationships and Health Education is age appropriate and needs-led across all year groups; this means ensuring that the curriculum develops as the pupils do and meets their needs. - Support parent/carer involvement in the development of the Relationships and Health Education curriculum. - Communicate with staff, parents/carers and the governing body to ensure that everyone is in understanding of the school policy and curriculum for Relationships and Health Education, and that any concerns or opinions regarding the provision at the school are listened to, taken into account and acted on as is appropriate. - 2.3 All staff will be responsible for the following: - Ensure that they are up to date with this Relationships and Health Education Policy and curriculum requirements. - Report back to the PSHE and Well-Being Lead on any areas that they feel are not covered or inadequately provided for in the school's Relationships and Health provision. - Attend and engage in professional development training around Relationships and Health provision, when appropriate.

-- Encourage pupils to communicate concerns regarding their social, personal and emotional development in confidence and listen to their needs and support them seriously. - Follow the school's reporting systems if a pupil comes to a member of staff with an issue that they feel they are not able to deal with alone. - Ensure that their personal beliefs and attitudes will not prevent them from providing balanced Relationships and Health Education in school. - Tailor their lessons to suit all pupils in their class, across the whole range of abilities, faiths, beliefs and cultures, including those pupils with special educational needs, asking for support in this from the PSHE lead or SENCO, should they need it. - Read the PSHE Association document 'Teacher Guidance: teaching about mental health and emotional wellbeing', for advice on how to teach these subjects safely and confidently.
+- 2.1 Responsibility for the Relationships and Health Policy ultimately lies with the governing body.
+The representative of the governing body who helps develop and review the policy is Louise Wood. - 2.2 The PSHE subject leader and Well-Being Lead is Michael Procter, who will be responsible for the following: - Developing this school policy and ensuring it is reviewed every two years. - Ensure that all staff are given regular and ongoing training on issues relating to Relationships, Sex and Health Education. - Ensure that all staff are familiar with this policy. - Ensure that all staff are up to date with resources: Appendix A and B and the SCARF planning resources. - Provide support to staff members who have questions about Relationships, Sex and Health Education. - Ensure that Relationships, Sex and Health Education is age appropriate and needsled across all year groups; this means ensuring that the curriculum develops as the pupils do and meets their needs. - Communicate with staff, parents/carers and the governing body to ensure that everyone has an understanding of the school policy and curriculum for Relationships, Sex and Health Education, and that any concerns or opinions regarding the provision at the school are listened to, taken into account and acted on as is appropriate. - 2.3 All staff will be responsible for the following: - Ensure that they are up to date with this Relationships, Sex and Health Education Policy and curriculum requirements. - Report back to the PSHE and Well-Being Lead on any areas that they feel are not covered or inadequately provided for in the school's Relationships, Sex and Health provision. - Attend and engage in professional development training around Relationships, Sex and Health provision, when appropriate. - Encourage pupils to communicate concerns regarding their social, personal and emotional development in confidence and listen to their needs and support them seriously. - Follow the school's reporting systems if a pupil comes to a member of staff with an issue that they feel they are not able to deal with alone. - Ensure that their personal beliefs and attitudes will not prevent them from providing balanced Relationships, Sex and Health Education in school. - Tailor their lessons to suit all pupils in their class, across the whole range of abilities, faiths, beliefs and cultures, including those pupils with special educational needs, asking for support in this from the PSHE lead or SENCO, should they need it.

-2.4 All staff will seek to be mindful of issues such as everyday sexism, misogyny, homophobia and gender stereotypes and take positive action to build a culture where these are not tolerated, and any occurrences are identified and tackled.
-Staff also recognise that they have an important role to play in modelling positive behaviours.

-2.5 If the class teacher is not the person delivering the Relationships and Health Education lessons, the teacher who is, should ensure the class teacher is informed of the focus each week.
+- 2.4 All staff will seek to be mindful of issues such as everyday sexism, misogyny, misandry, homophobia and gender stereotypes and take positive action to build a culture where these are not tolerated, and any occurrences are identified and tackled.
+Staff also recognise that they have an important role to play in modelling positive behaviours. - 2.5 If the class teacher is not the person delivering the Relationships and Health Education lessons, the teacher who is, should ensure the class teacher is informed of the focus each week.
 This allows the class teacher to reinforce the learning in context when, for example, a pupil is having social issues in the playground.